Briank-JP/Inventory-API_Project/README.md

             -We install django jwt using pip install simple-jwt
             - Follow the steps to create the tokens
             - No need to create a login view as simple-jwt already works the logic automatically
-            - simply include the url endpoints and then protected the view classes with the login permisions so that only authenticated users can access them
+            - simply include the url endpoints and then protected the view classes with the login permisions so that only authenticated users can access them.

+- Deploying
+    - Steps taken to deploy a project include:
+        1. Prepare the application;
+            - set up your settings.py file.
+This is a very important file to consider during deployment
+            - Ensure the development server is running without errors.You can do this by running tests in your tests.py file and not have any failing
+            - set Debug = False
+            - Still in the settings.py file, you have to configure/ define allowed hosts
+            - collect static files
+        2. Choosing your hosting provide.
+For django we have;
+                -aws, digitalocean, pythonanywhere\
+        3. Setup server;
+            - isntall python, django and
+            - put all your requirements in the requirements file using pip freeze > requirements.txt
+            - virtual environment
+            - install dependecies
+            - setup DB
+        4. upload code to the server
+            - Some use git clone
+            - some manually via ftp (file transfer protocol)
+        5. Handle static and media files
+        6. setup domain
+        7. monitor